-Prior to being diagnosed with heart failure, Brian admits he ate lots of heavily processed foods.
-"Being a pro wrestler on the road, I ate junk that I bought at a gas station, like Slim Jims.
-Then being a half-Italian and half-German chef, the cuisines I made were heavy in carbs and high-fat meats."
+Prior to being diagnosed with Here, Brian shares his top heart failure, Brian admits he ate tips.
+Ask your care team if lots of heavily processed foods. they could work for you!
+"Being a pro wrestler on the road, I ate junk that I bought at a gas sta-Learn the facts. tion, like Slim Jims.
+Then being a Even though Brian's grandmother half-Italian and half-German chef, also had congestive heart failure, he knew very little about the condition.
+"I assumed it was an old person's health issue, not someone who was 35," he states.
+Since the visit to the ER, Brian educated himself on the various symptoms of a heart attack.
+"I'd always thought my arm, jaw and chest would have hurt, where I would the cuisines I made were heavy in carbs and high-fat meats."
 After his diagnosis, Brian stopped eating white bread and pasta and limited his intake of beef.
 Meals today consist of fruits, vegetables, lean proteins (like chicken and yogurt) and whole grains (such as brown rice, quinoa and low-carb tortillas).
 "I was then introduced to pastas made from red lentils or cauliflower, so I still get to have my pasta fix without all the carbs," he adds.
 "My snacks today are what I would have called 'boring' previously, either an apple, banana, low-fat string cheese or a yogurt cup.
 But feeling great and not being in heart failure is way better than eating a bag of pork rinds."